voicegain/platform/declarative-ivr/README.md

 * declarativeIVRLambda.py - the python code to be deployed on AWS Lambda
 * **outbound-survey-ivr.yaml - sample IVR definition in YAML format - this implements an outbound survey**
 * outbound-survey-ivr.json - JSON file converted from the above YAML
-* twilio-dial-outbound.py - sample python script that makes an outbound call and connects it to Voicegain Telephone Bot API
+* twilio-dial-outbound.py - sample python script that makes an outbound call from Twilio and connects it to Voicegain Telephone Bot API
+* telnyx-dial-outbound-lambda.py - sample python script for AWS Lambda function that makes an outbound call from Telnyx and connects it to Voicegain Telephone Bot API

 ## The declarative YAML for specifying IVR: actions